Features & Advantages

-POSIX-based operating systems are by far the most popular and widely deployed.
+POSIX-based operating systems are by far the most popular and widely deployed, and it is the only prerequisite of NanoMQ.
+Users can use NanoMQ on any POSIX compatible system to avoid any OS locked-in problem.
 To maximize NanoMQ's compatibility, minimize its dependence on APIs—especially proprietary APIs so that we can avoid any vendor locked in.
 Hence it is easier and cheaper for the community to make the desired changes and embed NanoMQ into various applications if we had written NanoMQ using the POSIX APIs from the beginning.

-A significant goal of NanoMQ is to be highly portable, which means it only requires a little amount of work to compile and install it on other architecture.
-To work on many different kinds of edge computing platforms, we inherent NNG's platform portability layer and going to support other Linux-based systems like OpenWRT & Yocto in the future.
-With minimum dependency and pure C/C++ implementation, NanoMQ is easy to port to different platforms.
+A significant goal of NanoMQ is to be highly portable so that we minimized its dependency.
+NanoMQ's core features are implemented purely with C and without any third-party library.
+That means it only requires a tiny amount of work for porting.
+NanoMQ inherent NNG's platform portability layer and going to support other Linux-based systems like OpenWRT & Yocto in the future.
+With minimum dependency and pure C implementation, NanoMQ is easy to port to different platforms.

-NanoMQ base on NNG's asynchronous I/O framework, so it can scales out to engage multiple cores.
+With a built-in Actor framwork, NanoMQ can scales out to engage multiple cores.
 With system performance tunning towards Linux & MQTT, we manage to split workload averagely to every core.
 Hence NanoMQ can handle up to 1 million messages per second with less CPU usage in the modern SMP system.

 NanoMQ is born for the edge and delivers exceptionally high throughput and low latency with a built-in actor model.
 Such performance enables more possibilities for data convergence in an edge-centric paradigm.